Cheltenham: Railways

 The Cheltenham Spa Express, once known as the Cheltenham Flyer, is a named passenger train connecting Cheltenham with London.
-The town has had seven railway stations, but never had a direct route towards Oxford and London which have always been reached via Gloucester and Stroud.
+The former Cheltenham Flyer was, for a time, the fastest passenger train in scheduled service in the world.

+At its peak, the town had eight railway stations, only one of which survives.
+It is a matter of local controversy that trains are not run directly to London but instead via Gloucester; although routes do exist for a direct and therefore much faster service, as demonstrated during 2023 when a bridge closure in Oxfordshire led to some services to Hereford stopping at Cheltenham.

 The restored Cheltenham Racecourse railway station is the southern terminus of the heritage Gloucestershire Warwickshire Railway.
-The Honeybourne Line is being extended northwards to Broadway, with an eventual aspiration to extend the line southwards to Cheltenham Spa where the line originally branched off from the Bristol to Birmingham main line.
+The Honeybourne Line was extended northwards to Broadway in 2018, with an aspiration to extend the line southwards to Cheltenham Spa where the line originally branched off from the Bristol to Birmingham main line.

 Roads

-Cheltenham is adjacent to the M5 motorway, between Bristol and Birmingham, and its junction with the A417 to Swindon and the A40 runs from across the M5 through the town towards Oxford and London.
+Cheltenham is adjacent to the M5 motorway, between Bristol and Birmingham.
+Junction 10 serves the north of the town, via the A4019; junction 11 links to the south, via the A40 which continues towards Oxford and London.

 Buses and coaches

-Stagecoach West operate the majority of bus services in Cheltenham, including services to Gloucester and Tewkesbury.
+Stagecoach West operate the majority of bus services in Cheltenham, including routes to Gloucester and Tewkesbury.

-National Express operate a number of coach services from Cheltenham including route 444 to London and Heathrow airport.
-Before becoming part of National Express, Cheltenham was a major hub for Black and White coaches, with routes throughout the country, many of which formed a mass exodus through the town at 14:30 each day.
+National Express operates a number of coach services from Cheltenham including route 444 to London and Heathrow Airport.
+Before becoming part of National Express, Cheltenham was a major hub for Black and White Coaches, with routes throughout the country, many of which formed a mass exodus through the town at 14:30 each day.